bone4/Bachelorarbeit-JuraCoffeeMemory/Readme.md

 # JuraCoffee
-This C++ project is designed to read read and analyse the memory of a Jura Impressa S9 coffee maker.
+This C++ project is designed to read and analyse the memory of a Jura Impressa S9 coffee maker.

 ## Requirements
 libserial and libjsoncpp: